What You’ll Learn 🎯

 What are Processing markers?

-Processing markers are used to analyze Vector or Matrix data that has been assigned to 2D or 3D graphs.
+Processing Markers are used to analyze Vector or Matrix data that has been assigned to 2D or 3D graphs.

 Processing marker types